 Project 10: Selecting Martian Landing Sites

 Let’s pretend you’re a NASA summer intern working on the Orpheus Project, a lander designed to listen for marsquakes and study the interior of the planet, much like the 2018 Mars Insight mission.
 Because the purpose of Orpheus is to study the interior of Mars, interesting features of the planet’s surface aren’t that important.
 Safety is the prime concern, making this mission an engineer’s dream come true.

-Your job is to find twenty regions from which NASA staff can select candidate landing ellipses over the next year or two.
+Your job is to find fifteen-to-twenty regions from which NASA staff can select smaller candidate landing ellipses.
 According to your supervisor, the regions should be rectangles 670 km long (E-W) and 335 km wide (N-S).
-The regions should conform to the guidelines shown in Figure 7-1:

-straddle the equator between 30o N and 30o S latitude, lie at low elevations, and be as smooth and flat as possible
+To address safety concerns, the regions should straddle the equator between 30o N and 30o S latitude, lie at low elevations, and be as smooth and flat as possible.

 begin box